huginn/huginn/README.md

 * Edit `config/secret_token.rb` and replace `REPLACE_ME_NOW!` with the output of `rake secret`.
 * Run `rake db:create`, `rake db:migrate`, and then `rake db:seed` to create a development MySQL database with some example seed data.
 Run `rails s`, visit `http://localhost:3000`, and login with the username of `admin` and the password of `password`.
-* Make some extra Terminal windows and run `bundle exec rails runner bin/schedule.rb` and `bundle exec rails runner bin/twitter_stream.rb`
+* Make some extra Terminal windows and run `bundle exec rails runner bin/schedule.rb`, `bundle exec rails runner bin/twitter_stream.rb`, and `script/delayed_job run` in separate windows.
 * Setup some Agents!

 ### Real Start

 Follow these instructions if you wish to deploy your own version of Huginn or contribute back to the project.
-GitHub doesn't make it easy to work with private forks of public repositories, so we recommend that you follow the following steps:
+GitHub doesn't make it easy to work with private forks of public repositories, so I recommend that you follow the following steps:

 * Make a public fork of Huginn
 * Make a private, empty GitHub repository called `huginn-private`